jaredly/j3/Roadmap.md

 - [x] make a table IR & block
 - [x] use the table IR for `let` and `match` and such
 - [ ] allow you to actually make a table Node
-  - [ ] | in a list should make it folks
+  - [x] | in a list should make it folks
   - [ ] | in a table should add a column
-  - [ ] space should go between things, fill in things that dont exist pls
+  - [ ] space should go between things, fill in things that dont exist pls, and make a new row
 - [ ] get the test parser going

 # The Richness of Text